Privacy Shield Policy

 - Personal Data of its suppliers' representatives, such as contact information, financial statements and reputational data.

-We process EU Personal Data for the following purposes:
+We process Personal Data for the following purposes:

 - send promotional materials or other communications;